Prodeko/ilmo/docs/production_todo.md

 ## Sessions

-Sessions are stored in Redis.
+Sessions are stored in cookies.
 Read more in `installSession.ts`.